IBM/ibm-licensing-operator/docs/Content/Install_without_OLM.md

 EOF
 ```

-**Results:**
+**What's Next:**

-Give operator couple minutes to configure all needed components.
+- If you are installing License Service on IBM Cloud Kubernetes Services (IKS) or Amazon Elastic Kubernetes Service (EKS), as the following step you need to configure ingress.
+For more information, see [Configuring ingress](Configuration.md##configuring-ingress).
+After you do, verify the installation.

-Installation is complete and **License Service** is running in your cluster.
+- If you are installing License Service on OCP, the installation is complete at this point and **License Service** is running in your cluster.
+You can verify the installation.

 ## Verification